 I’ll work on it later, I promise.
 I have paska to make!

-- 1/4 cup granulated sugar plus 1 tablespoon sugar
+1/4 cup plus 1 tablespoon granulated sugar, divided

 Turn your oven on and let the oven begin to heat up for 3 or 4 minutes then turn the heat off.
 Warming the oven this way will give your dough excellent conditions for rising.